-Ear eczema causes symptoms that are similar to those of eczema on other parts of the body.
+Ear eczema causes symptoms similar to those of eczema on other parts of the body.
 People with ear eczema may experience:

 - dry, scaly skin around the ear